-Being a Tree City USA, Burlingame highly regards tree preservation and protection of the urban forest.
-Although the trees are located in the street right of way, they are community property and contribute to the enhancement of the quality of life as well as promote property values.
-The City is the custodian for protecting, preserving and maintaining these trees for the community.
+As a Tree City USA, Burlingame highly regards tree preservation and protection of the urban forest.
+Although the trees are located in the street right of way, they are community property and contribute to the enhancement of the quality of life, as well as, promote property values.
+The City is the custodian for protecting, preserving, and maintaining these trees for the community.

 Property owners should contact the Parks Division before beginning sidewalk work in an area near a tree.
 The City’s arborist would provide advice on how to perform the work safely without causing damage to the tree.
 The Parks Division would take into account the care that went into protecting the tree if it was damaged.